GDSHarshith8/Native-Android-Projects/README.md

 ## 📁 Repository Structure

-All projects are organized within a dedicated folder named **`Task Maker`**, which contains all capstone projects.
+All projects are organized within a dedicated folder named after the App's Name (eg *`Task Maker`*), which contains all capstone projects.

-Each project folder is named by its capstone number (e.g., `Capstone 1`, `Capstone 2`), and includes the following:
+Each App Name folder has Capstones named by its capstone number (e.g., `Capstone 1`, `Capstone 2`), and includes the following as its conetents:

 * **Source Code**: The primary `.kt` file containing the application's source code.
 * **App Demo**: A screen recording (`.webm` or `.mp4`) demonstrating the final application.